Amrutanjan (balm)

 Amrutanjan is an analgesic balm manufactured and distributed by Amrutanjan Healthcare.

 History

-Amrutanjan was founded in 1893 by journalist and freedom fighter, Kasinathuni Nageswara Rao.
+Amrutanjan was founded in 1893 by journalist, Kasinathuni Nageswara Rao.
 He popularized the balm by distributing it free-of-cost at music concerts.
 Even today, the words "Bombay" are inscribed along with Amrutanjan on the lid of its most well-known product, the pain balm.
 In 1936, Amrutanjan became a public limited company with the name Amrutanjan Limited.

 Medical uses

 It is used as a balm for: